Truist: SunTrust merger

 On December 11, 2019, Truist officially exercised its option to purchase Hearst Tower in downtown Charlotte from Cousins Properties.
 Truist moved its corporate headquarters to Hearst Tower, which was renamed to Truist Center.
 Truist had taken over 550000 sqft of 965000 sqft total.
 The bank announced the deal was completed March 31, 2020.
 However, due to the COVID-19 pandemic, further actions will be delayed.

 Truist unveiled its logo in January 2020, with two Ts representing touch and technology, and a shade of purple combining the blue of SunTrust and the burgundy of BB&T. In November 2020, the bank used helicopters to lift up four signs to the top of the former Hearst Tower.
 The "Truist" wordmark appears on the North Tryon Street and North College Street sides of the building, while the other two sides displayed the Truist logo.
 This signage has caused a lot controversy, even leading the building's original architect to refer to the signage as vandalism.

 In February 2020, Truist announced it would be launching a nonprofit foundation called the Truist Foundation.

 In March 2020, Truist announced it would vacate its former headquarters building in Winston-Salem except for a branch office and would move employees in its community/retail hub to other locations in the city, including the Park Building on Cherry Street and two locations on Stratford Road.

 The merger was estimated to cost $4 billion.
 Part of these costs would be severance for workers laid off, conversion costs, marketing and professional fees.
 However, through the merger the bank estimates that $1.6 billion in net cost savings will be achieved by the end of 2022.
 Part of this savings would be fewer branches.
 Truist intended to close 800 branches by the first quarter of 2022, and office consolidation would reduce space by 4.8 million square feet.

-Trademark Infringement Lawsuit
+Trademark infringement lawsuit

 On June 17, 2019 Truliant Federal Credit Union of Winston-Salem filed suit claiming "trademark infringement", complaining of potential confusion between the two companies’ respective names, including Truliant products with "Tru" in their names.
 The parties agreed to dismiss claims on August 5, 2020 and the lawsuit was closed the next day.

 On September 5, 2021, former SunTrust Banks' CEO Bill Rogers became chief executive officer of Truist Financial Corporation.

 Truist said it had completed changing signs on branches February 22, 2022.
 At that time former SunTrust customers had difficulty using debit cards.